srebughini/ASALI/_docs/api/matlab.md

 ```
 To create the file *database.mat* run the file `database-generator.m`
 ## Available thermodynamic and transport properties
-ASALI estimates different thermodynamic and transport properties with the following functions:
+ASALI estimates different thermodynamic and transport properties (`p` is the Asali object):
 <p>&nbsp;</p>
 * `p.Density`
     * Mixture density in kg/m3